7 Linking databases

 have?

 - What is being depicted in Figures 7.1 and 7.2?
-What are the sources of variation across months in the Figure 7.1?
+What are the sources of variation across months in Figure 7.1?
 Can you guess what is the main driver of variation in Figure 7.2?
 Create an additional plot to visualize the source of variation in Figure 7.1 not depicted in Figure 7.2.

 plot_data |>